Physics, PhD

 Courses that count toward academic credit are as follows:

-• Courses outside of the physics department, if approved by the student's advisor and the director of graduate studies
+- Courses outside of the Physics department, if approved by the student's advisor and the director of graduate studies

-• Note: Students must be enrolled in 9 graduate credits each semester to retain full-time status.
-As students complete their course work, if enrolled in fewer than 9 graduate credits, they must enroll in a specific Arts & Sciences graduate course that will show 0 units but does count as full-time status.
+- Note: Students must be enrolled in 9 graduate credits each semester to retain full-time status.
+As students complete their coursework, if enrolled in fewer than 9 graduate credits, they must enroll in a specific Arts & Sciences graduate course that will show 0 units but does count as full-time status.
 Students should connect with their department to ensure proper enrollment prior to Add/Drop.

 PhD Qualification: Course Requirements

-For qualification, students must pass six core 500-level physics courses.
+For qualification, students must pass six core 5000-level physics courses.
 In those courses, the student must maintain an average of a B (3.0 GPA), with no more than one grade lower than B-.
 A given core course may be taken only once.
 If more than six core courses are taken, the GPA will be determined from the best six course grades.

 Students must take the following four courses: